aws-samples/sagemaker-mlops-with-terraform/README.md

 # Use Terraform and GitLab CI/CD to Build MLOps Pipeline on Amazon SageMaker

 Terraform is an “infrastructure as code” tool similar to AWS CloudFormation that allows you to create, update, and version your Amazon Web Services (AWS) infrastructure.
-GitLab CI/CD is a tool for software development and can automatically build, test, deploy, and monitor your applications on AWS platform.
+GitLab CI/CD is a tool for software development and enable you automatically build, test, deploy, and monitor your applications on AWS platform.

 In this repository, Terraform and Gitlab CI/CD are used to deploy and orchestrate MLOps workflow on Amazon SageMaker platform.